Sergei Ipatov: Career

 Between 1975 and 2003, Ipatov worked at the M.V.
 Keldysh Institute of Applied Mathematics of the Russian Academy of Sciences (in the sector of RAS Academician T.M.
 Eneev at the department of Academician D.E.
 Okhotsimsky).
 In 1982 he became a candidate of physical and mathematical sciences (PhD), and in 1997 – a doctor of physical and mathematical sciences.
-In 2001–2010 he worked at several scientific institutions in the United States: at the NASA's Goddard Space Flight Center (MD, USA), the University of Maryland (College Park, MD, USA), the Department of Terrestrial Magnetism of the Carnegie Institution for Science (Washington, DC, US), the George Mason University (VA, US), and the Catholic University of America (Washington, DC, US).
+In 2001–2010 he worked at several scientific institutions in the United States: at the NASA's Goddard Space Flight Center (MD, USA), the University of Maryland (College Park, MD, USA), the Department of Terrestrial Magnetism of the Carnegie Institution for Science (now Earth and Planets Laboratory of Carnegie Science) (Washington, DC, US), the George Mason University (VA, US), and the Catholic University of America (Washington, DC, US).
 In 2011–2013 he worked in Qatar (Alsubai Establishment for Scientific Studies, Doha, Qatar).
 Since December 2013, he has been a lead scientist at the V.I.
 Vernadsky Institute of Geochemistry and Analytical Chemistry of Russian Academy of Sciences.

 In 1990s Ipatov made several scientific visits (with duration from a month to six months) to Belgium, Germany, and the United States.
 In 1998 he delivered lectures at the astronomy department of the Faculty of Physics of Moscow State University.
 He worked part time at the Gubkin Russian State University of Oil and Gas (National Research University, Moscow, 2001–2002) and at the Space Research Institute of the Russian Academy of Sciences (Moscow, 2011–2017).

-He is an author of over 60 papers in peer-reviewed scientific journals, about 100 papers in conference proceedings and books, the monograph "Migration of Celestial Bodies in the Solar System" (in Russian) and about 250 conference abstracts.
-He is a member of the editorial board of the scientific journal Solar System Research (since 2003), academician of the Russian Academy of Natural Sciences (section of physics, since 2000), a member of the Eurasian Astronomical Society (since 1995), European Astronomical Society (since 1995), American Astronomical Society (since 2002), International Astronomical Union (since 2003), American Geophysical Union (since 2006).
+He is an author of about 80 papers in peer-reviewed scientific journals, about 120 papers in conference proceedings and books, and more than 300 conference abstracts.
+He published four books in Russian: "Migration of Celestial Bodies in the Solar System", "Several notes about history of the USSR and Russia", "Formation and evolution of planetary systems" (the book contains 537 references, mainly in English, to publications by S.I.
+Ipatov), "My meetings with astronomers and other people" (the book contains more than a thousand photos of scientists, including foreign scientists).
+The last two books contain a lot of text in English.
+Ipatov is a member of the editorial board of the scientific journal Solar System Research (since 2003), academician of the Russian Academy of Natural Sciences (section of physics, since 2000), a member of the Eurasian Astronomical Society (since 1995), European Astronomical Society (since 1995), American Astronomical Society (since 2002), International Astronomical Union (since 2003), American Geophysical Union (since 2006).